TWJianNuo/DKMReProduction/README.md

 * I can reproduce Test Results with released checkpoints
 * I installed Cupy, enabling local_corr.py
 * I did not freeze BatchNormalization during Reproduction
 * I am running a reproduction experiments following the exactly same environments provided.
-(Not Have Results Yet)
+(Not Have Results Yet).
+In specific, not install cupy and using torch
 * The checkpoints & Tensorboad records are put in the [Google Drive Link](https://drive.google.com/drive/folders/1Aqdmzaw7iLg884zpzDbZiajfnPZJwvZA?usp=sharing).
 * I put all my environments in two requirements_conda.txt & requirements_pip.txt (from conda & pip seperataly)